Android Central Verdict

 Is this a necessary item for your connected home?
 No, not really.
 But is it a useful and/or fun one?
 Yes, I think so!

-I purchased my Aqua Dew during the initial Kickstarter campaign for around $85, with no promotional consideration whatsoever from Wasserstein.
+I purchased my Aqua Dew (opens in new tab) during the initial Kickstarter campaign for around $85, with no promotional consideration whatsoever from Wasserstein.
 For that price, I believe the device is a pretty good value that might just motivate me to give it a slightly higher star rating.
-However, at its retail price of $119 I'm not sure it's worth it when you could pick up something like an Echo Flex and just plug that into the wall next to your hairdryer.
+However, at its retail price of $119 I'm not sure it's worth it when you could pick up one of the best Alexa speakers around like an Echo Flex and just plug that into the wall next to your hairdryer.
 For about $25, the Flex gives you most of the same functionality as the Aqua Dew at a quarter of the cost.

 The Aqua Dew, however, is a portable Bluetooth speaker, which means you can take it wherever you go.
 None of the Echo devices (including the Echo Flex) have this mobility or flexibility.
 So if you consider it a portable indoor/outdoor Alexa speaker, and not just a shower gadget, it might just prove itself a more valuable addition to your smart home suite.